 - Smart thermostat with heat-pump-aware staging

 Before any refrigerant went into the loop, we vacuum-pulled it and held a pressure test to confirm it was clean and tight.
+Refrigerant work requires an EPA 608 certification and the tools to do it right.
+There is no homeowner shortcut there.

-Most of a heat pump install happens where the customer never looks.
 The vacuum, the lineset brazing, the panel work, the duct sealing.
 Those are the spots a cut-rate crew shaves time, and two of them decide whether you actually get what you paid for.

 The refrigerant charge was weighed to factory subcool spec, not topped off until it felt about right.
 That gap is the difference between rated efficiency and roughly 85 percent of it, every hour the unit runs.
 The duct joints got mastic instead of foil tape.
 Tape dries out and lets go in a couple of years.
 Mastic holds for the life of the system.